Voronoi-Studios/GridWave/docs/Core/Nodes/5_Feature.md

 * WriteToConsole: Writes the same info as the Notification plus an ASCII representation of the generated section to the console
 * ShowNotification: Shows an in game notification after each run of the core algo with some handy information to any OP'ed person.
 (Currently there is no way to make it world specific)
+* VisualizeGridPositions: Places a red wool at the cells center
+* VisualizeSectionBounds: Outlines what belongs to a section or what bounds where set on the Algo node.
-* DebugGrid: places every tile with every possible rotation after each other.
+* DebugGrid: Places every tile with every possible rotation after each other.
+[BROCKEN?]
 * LimitSteps & MaxSteps: Allows you to step through the solving process to see where ge might do something wrong.

 ---